This post deserves a thank you and you're welcome.

 Remove RK from fridge, and spread the peanut butter/caramel layer over the top.

-Stop and lick the spoon.
+Stop and lick the spoon (not the one you're cooking with!)
 You'll thank me.
 It's amazing.

 Return RK treat to fridge.
 In ANOTHER saucepan (yes, you'll have a lot of dishes to do), melt the chocolate bits, being careful not to scorch the chocolate.
 Keep the heat on low.